Wangxs404/video2ppt/docs/README_en.md

 ### v1.0.0 (2025-11-03)
 - Initial release
-- Basic video to PowerPoint conversion
+- Video to PowerPoint conversion with time-based frame extraction
-- Frame extraction with customizable intervals
+- Frame extraction at customizable time intervals (in seconds)
 - Support for multiple video formats

 ## 🤝 Contributing